 Well, I would say a lot more of this won’t hurt:

-Please make your message simple and clear.
-Something that will appeal to the layman who has a life of his or her own to worry about but wants to make sure they’ve chosen the best candidate for the job!
-Make it memorable, use those despicable soundbites!
-People remember what triggered their emotions, so it needs to make people laugh, cry, or worry that if you are not president, there will be a significant loss in their personal lives (and there will be).
+Use those despicable soundbites!
+People remember what triggered their emotions, so it needs to make people laugh, cry, or worry that there will be a significant loss in their personal lives if you are not the president.

-And lastly, talk about the issues that are important for the country!
-Ron Paul caught the hearts of the now libertarian core when he got up and literally went against the status quo with facts, logic, and an obvious concern for what were (and still are) extremely pressing issues!
-He changed the entire conversation, and framed the Republican debates going forward with the need for fiscal reform, and might I add… common sense!
+Talk about the issues that are important for the country!
+Ron Paul caught the hearts and minds of the now libertarian core when he stood against the status quo with a genuine concern for what were (and still are) extremely pressing issues!
+He changed the entire conversation and framed future Republican debates with the need for fiscal reform.

-We need those conversations again, we need someone to talk about freedom, to talk about fiscal responsibility, to talk about the need to stay out of the regime change game, and the need for a move toward liberty!
+We need conversations like that again.
+We need someone to talk about freedom, to talk about fiscal responsibility, and to talk about the need to stay out of the regime change game and move toward liberty.

-Explain how liberty would affect the lives of average Americans!
-How it would affect the farmer, the LGBT person, the police officer, the single mother, and the business owner!
-Show them how much better their lives can be, with four years of liberty as opposed to four more years of the same old Washington crowd!
+If you can explain how more liberty would affect the lives of average Americans: how it would affect the farmer, the LGBT person, the police officer, the single mother, and the business owner, you will at the very least leave a lasting impact on the minds of a nation.